nirmata/kyverno-charts/openshift/README.md

 ## Prerequisite

 ### Get license key
 You need a license key to run Kyverno.
-If you are using Nirmata SAAS, it is available in the UI.
+If you are using Nirmata Enterprise for Kyverno, it is available in the UI.
 Else contact <support@nirmata.com>.

 ## Installing the Chart